Home Tour Free Stuff Purchase Tutorials Community Links Press Contact

 If this sort of thing interest you, here is a discussion of the Epson 1200 profile.

-Note: The profile plotter is only interesting for generated device profiles, such as those produced using consumer measuring devices.
+Note: The profile plotter is really only of interest for generated device profiles, such as those produced using consumer measuring devices.

 Most working space and monitor profiles will show as a boring, straight diagonal white line.